fdac20/news/README.md

   - s+ spotifysong: https://tennessee.zoom.us/j/321 855 4360
   - s+ FoodRec: https://tennessee.zoom.us/j/2365079269

+# Class on Nov 12
+  - MP3 Part D is introduced

 # Class on Nov 10
-  - MP3 Part D is introduced
+  - Questions
+  - Work on final projects

 # Class on Nov 5
   - Questions on MP3C: MP3 Part C is Due at the end of class